lmatteis/redux-tdd/README.md

 `npm install --save-dev redux-tdd`

-Also, redux-observable is a peer-dependency so make sure you have it installed before you use Redux TDD: `npm install redux-observable --save-dev`
+Also, redux-observable is a peer-dependency so make sure you have it installed before you use Redux TDD: `npm install  --save-dev redux-observable`

 ### Example